 Who We Are and Whose We Are

 Today's writing is a lesson having to do with our sense of identity and belonging, both of which are fundamental needs of all human beings.
 We will look at how God has made many provisions in Christ to fulfill and satisfy this hunger and thirst to belong and identified as valuable and loved.

-The portion of scripture that the lesson will be based upon will begin with Christ's baptism in the river Jordan, an act that was not required, but practiced by Him, as an example to for us to follow Him.
-At this event, the Father declares to all that this is His (belonging) Beloved (identified as His valued), Son.
+The portion of scripture that the lesson will be based upon will begin with Christ's baptism in the River Jordan, an act that was not required, but practiced by Him, as an example to for us to follow Him.
+At this event, the Father declares to all who were present that this is His Beloved Son.

 As will be shown, there is no purpose, value nor belonging apart from the living God who made us.
 And the key to our finding all that we need is in relationship to His Beloved Son Jesus Christ and following Him.

 Let us continue with the Bible text about Baptism and look at how this applies to us personally.